- Benjamin McDermott – 402 at 36.54

 The Hurricanes play back to back home and away matches against Sydney Thunder on 10th and 13th January 2022.
 They have a very good record against the Thunder with 60% wins – 9 wins and 6 losses in 15 games.

 Apart from Thunder, Sixers and Heat, the Hurricanes have a forgettable record against the rest which is something they must improve to have some chance of getting close to the first championship win in the BBL|11.

 Big Bash League 2020 Table

-The Hobart Hurricanes team haven’t been the most successful over the years, but if there’s one trait that’s defined them in these years, it’s their batting and batsmen.
+The Hobart Hurricanes team haven’t been the most successful over the years, but if there’s one trait that’s defined them in these years, it’s their batting.
 The Hurricanes have produced some exceptional players in the last decade in Australia.
 Their key Australian players include George Bailey, Tim Paine (both of whom went on to captain the national team), D’Arcy Short, Matthew Wade and Dan Christian.

 They have also had some impressive overseas talent with the most notable one being England pace bowler, Jofra Archer.
 The fast bowler gained cult status with his stint in the franchise that drove international recognition and eventually a place in the England national team.
 Other famous foreign players over the years include Stuart Broad, Kumar Sangakkara, Daren Sammy, Shoaib Malik and Tim Bresnan.

 BBL|10 was a forgettable season for the Hurricanes.
 They finished 6th on the points table and thus could not reach the playoffs.
 They were tied with Adelaide Strikers at the 5th place but had an inferior NRR.